Log to the POSIX system log

 Public fields

-mapping lgr lgr::log_levels to rsyslog log levels.
-See$set_syslog_levels()
+charactervector or afunctionmapping lgr lgr::log_levels to rsyslog log levels.
+See$set_syslog_levels().

 Active bindings

-mapping lgr lgr::log_levels to rsyslog log levels.
-See$set_syslog_levels()
+charactervector or afunctionmapping lgr lgr::log_levels to rsyslog log levels.
+See$set_syslog_levels().

 Methods